 3. Bring Big Bags & Small Change

 Some farmers market vendors offer bags, but they tend to be thin and flimsy plastic ones that groan under the pressure of any substantial produce purchase.
 Make sure everything gets home from the farmers market without crashing onto the sidewalk or spilling onto the floor of your car by bringing your own sturdy canvas or nylon bags.
 A backpack can make the hauling easier, especially for weighty or bulky items.
+I love these RuMe bags (pictured) because they fold small and carry tons.

 Although vendors will make change, purchases will go easier and faster if you have exact (or close to exact) change.
 At some farmers markets "small change" means dimes and nickels.
 In larger urban areas many products at farmers markets are sold in dollar or fifty-cent increments.